-Within two minutes of arriving at Barnsley House I had completely fallen in love with it – and that’s before I’d even tried out the private cinema, outdoor hot tub or delicious food.
+Within two minutes of arriving at Barnsley House hotel and spa in the Cotswolds I had completely fallen in love with it – and that’s before I’d even tried out the private cinema, outdoor hot tub or delicious food.
 All these things were yet to come, but the welcome itself was so cheerful and friendly that I already knew I was in for a treat.

 I arrived in the middle of what could be called controlled chaos: it was a wintery Saturday afternoon and a recent storm had cut all power to the local village.
 However Barnsley House had its own generator and so alone still had heat, power, light and all the essentials of life.

 A wonderful welcome at Barnsley House hotel and spa